mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Subsequent Application secrets MUST be rotated for each message sent in order to provide stronger cryptographic security guarantees.
-The Application Key Schedule use this rotation to generate fresh AEAD encryption key and nonce used to encrypt and decrypt future Application messages.
+The Application Key Schedule use this rotation to generate fresh AEAD encryption keys and nonces used to encrypt and decrypt future Application messages.
 In all cases, a participant MUST NOT encrypt more than expected by the security bounds of the AEAD scheme used.